-Are you here looking for the free firewall software “Turtle Firewall”? which is based on network translation technology called netfilter.
-The advantage of this is that it can run on most Linux versions, web based and extremely east to configure thanks to its clear interface and powerful features.
+Are you here looking for the free firewall software “Turtle Firewall”? which is based on network translation technology called Netfilter.
+The advantage of this is that it can run on most Linux versions, web-based and extremely easy to configure thanks to its clear interface and powerful features.

-All information related to Turtle Firewall has been moved to SourceForge including detailed description, screenshots, last updated version and docs.
+All information related to Turtle Firewall has been moved to SourceForge including a detailed description, screenshots, last updated version, and docs.
 We have managed to store a user manual here – in case you wanted to install the software yourself.